 He is predeceased by his parents, brother and sisters-in-law, and treasured nephew Arthur (“Owie”) R. Woods, IV.

 We are planning to celebrate (and w[h]ine a little about) his remarkable life on May 7th in Farmville, VA.
-Further details will be posted here as they emerge.
+Please join us in Wygal Hall on the campus of Longwood University (201 High St.) beginning at 4pm on the 7th.
+(A virtual option is still in the works.)
 Contact email@example.com if you’re interested in saying a few words or playing music (recorded or live).
 In lieu of flowers, please tip the bartender at the event!